HMS Bellerophon (1786): Battle of Trafalgar

 With Cooke dead, Cumby assumed command.
 Bellerophon's decks had largely been cleared by French fire, and boarding parties began to make their way onto the ship.
 Several French sailors climbed out onto Bellerophon's spritsail yard, but a Bellerophon crewman released the brace holding the yard, causing them to fall into the sea.
 French sailors holding onto Bellerophon's rails had their hands beaten until they were forced to let go.
 Bellerophon's ensign had been shot away three times, so infuriating her yeoman of signals, Christopher Beaty, that he took the largest Union Jack he could find and climbed up into the mizzen rigging and hoisted it across the shrouds.
 The French riflemen on Aigle reportedly held their fire as he did this, in admiration of his bravery.
 The two ships were so close together that gun crews on their lower decks were fighting hand to hand at the gunports, while grenades lobbed through the ports caused heavy casualties.
-One grenade thrown into Bellerophon exploded in the gunner's storeroom, blowing open the door but fortunately blowing closed the door of the magazine.
+One grenade thrown into Bellerophon exploded in the gunner's storeroom, blowing open the door but blowing closed the door of the magazine.
 The resulting fire was quickly extinguished, preventing a catastrophic explosion.

 By 1:40 pm, having been under heavy fire for over an hour, Aigle's crew lowered her gunports and slowly moved away.
 When the smoke cleared, Cumby noticed that the Spanish Monarca, which Bellerophon had first engaged, had struck her colours.
 Cumby sent an officer in a boat to take possession of her.
 Bellerophon's crew now worked to make repairs and clear away wreckage.
 She briefly fired her guns again when the van of the combined fleet, led by Rear-Admiral Pierre Dumanoir le Pelley, made a belated attempt to come to the assistance of the centre and rear.
 The attack was beaten off, and at 5 pm, Bellerophon's guns ceased firing.
 At 5:30 pm Cumby sent a boat to take possession of Bahama, which had also struck her colours.
 By the end of the battle Bellerophon had sustained casualties of 27 men killed and 123 wounded.
 Among the dead were her captain, the master, John Overton, and midshipman John Simmons.